DrNeel11/sigmafinalver/SECURITY.md

 CMD ["uvicorn", "app:app", "--host", "0.0.0.0", "--port", "8000", "--reload", "--ssl-keyfile", "/app/certs/localhost.key", "--ssl-certfile", "/app/certs/localhost.crt"]
 ```
-Explanation:
-    Base Image: The image python:3.9-slim is used for a lightweight Python environment.
-    Working Directory: The app's code is copied to /app in the container.
-    Dependencies: The Python dependencies are installed using pip from the requirements.txt file.
-    HTTPS Setup:
-    The uvicorn server is started with the --ssl-keyfile and --ssl-certfile options, pointing to the SSL certificate and key file within the /app/certs directory.
-    The app listens on 0.0.0.0 to accept external traffic and on port 8000 to serve the API securely over HTTPS.
-    Make sure to replace the paths to the SSL certificate and key files with the appropriate ones you have for your project.

-Requirements
-    Ensure the following files are available in the /app/certs directory inside your container:
-        localhost.crt (SSL Certificate)
-        localhost.key (SSL Private Key)

 Reporting a Vulnerability
 If you discover any security vulnerabilities, please report them to the project maintainers immediately.
 We take security issues seriously and will address them promptly.